Jump to navigation

 1976 or newer

-*Vehicles model year 1976 or newer that have been registered as a "collector's item" prior to September 1, 2009, and the registration has never lapsed or expired.
+*Vehicles model year 1976 or newer that have been registered as a "collector's item" prior to September 1, 2009, and the registration has never lapsed or expired or had a change of ownership.

 1981-and-older vehicles without collector plates: A two-speed idle test is required every year at an Air Care Colorado station or at an independent, licensed test station.
 The fee is $15.